CengoleFHV/ionic-time-tracker/README.md

 when the electron app runs it works 🫡

-## Building
+## Building 🏗️

-To build the Electron app a few run commands where made to make it simple
+To build the Electron app a few run commands were made to make it simple

-### Windows
+### Windows 🪟

 To build an Executable for Windows just run the Following Command